SpaceTeam/STS1_EPS_PROTO/STS1_EPS/STS1_EPS_PROTO_BCC_LTC4020/NOTES.md

 * Entladeschlussspannung of LiFePo unclear.
 VFBMIN has to be reviewed.
 * Maximum Charge current unclear.
 Review CSN and CSP
 * Does VFBMIN and VFBMAX have to have different values?
-* ITH and VC missing.
-Should these be made external?